-FDA developed the MOU in consultation with the National Association of Boards of Pharmacy (NABP), as described in section 503A of the Federal Food, Drug, and Cosmetic Act (FD&C Act).
+Background: In October 2020, FDA made a standard MOU available for signature by states.
+The standard MOU was developed in consultation with the National Association of Boards of Pharmacy (NABP) as described in section 503A of the Federal Food, Drug, and Cosmetic Act (FD&C Act) and was the product of more than 20 years of collaborative dialogue and stakeholder input.
 The MOU is a key public health protection in the law and is anticipated to help enhance communication and maximize federal and state resources for oversight of compounded drugs produced by traditional pharmacies.

 Reducing the risks associated with compounded drugs